cycorp/api-clients/core-client/README.md

 --------------------

 **Note:** Installing this project will run all of the API test suites.
-It is _strongly recommended_ to only run the API test suites against a _fresh Cyc server instance_ dedicated to that purpose.
-The API tests may alter a Cyc server's KB contents.
+It is _strongly recommended_ to only run the API test suites against a _fresh Cyc server instance_ dedicated to that purpose, as the API tests can alter a Cyc server's KB contents.

 You will first need to have installed the `core-api-spec`, or you will need to build against a released version of the core-api-spec.
 See the core-api-spec's README for details on how to build